 Customized solutions are offered to clients across different industries to help them reach their target audience and achieve growth.
 To provide these tailored solutions, Red Caffeine leverages multiple platforms and tactics for raising awareness, capturing interest, and managing leads.

-The key to their success lies in the seamless integration of these groups through effective data extraction techniques.
+The key to their success lies in the seamless integration of these groups through effective techniques for extracting data.
 This ensures all components are aligned and working together harmoniously, making data extraction a critical aspect of their business.

 What are the two types of data extraction?